Hringsbjarg cliff is a 60-metre-high cliff on the east side of the Tjörnes peninsula in North-East Iceland.

 Puffins are so cute

-An observation platform has been put up on Hringsbjarg cliff and some railings, but I remember standing on this cliff before the railings were put up, thinking about how courageous people were standing on the edge of the cliff.
+An observation platform has been set up on Hringsbjarg cliff, along with some railings, but I remember standing on this cliff before the railings were installed, thinking about how courageous people were to stand on the edge.

-Now it is much safer for people to stop here.
+It is now much safer for people to stop here.
 You will find parking spots and information signs just above the observation platform.

 The observation platform at Hringsbjarg cliff